surh/Rmarkdown_workshop/README.md

 The data analyzed is a subset of the data from the [surh/wheelP](https://github.com/surh/wheelP) R package.

+Furhter RMarkdown resources can be found in [Resources.md](Resources.md).

 # Requirements

 All you need is a relativeley recent version of R, RStudio and